 Founded in 2010, Gett, the taxi booking app startup has spent years trying to gimmick its way into the same ring as Uber.
 Yesterday, on 26th March 2017, Gett acquired Juno for $200 million.

-Juno is another Uber like app startup co-founded in New York by the founders of Viber, who sold the messaging app to Rakuten in 2014 for $900 million.
+Juno is another Uber-like taxi app startup co-founded in New York by the founders of Viber, who sold the messaging app to Rakuten in 2014 for $900 million.
 Juno was emerged in 2016 with a specific mission to take on Uber which is already facing criticism about how it treated its drivers.

 Gett, the taxi booking app startup also tried to lure Uber drivers with the promise of higher pay.
 In September 2014, Gett announced an unprecedented flat $10 fare for all rides within Manhattan, regardless of how far they were or how long it took to get a passenger to their destination.